dhr039/dhr039/README.md

 - 👋 My name is Dumitru and I'm an Android Developer.
-- 🌱 Trying other tech stacks too.
+- 🌱 Developing in other tech stacks too.
 - 🤔 Kept all of the sources on bitbucket but now gradually starting to move them here.
 - ☀️ In my free time I love reading, running, seaside beaches, and watching the Doctor Who series.